 The planet Venus sends about 1 microwatt of light energy to a square meter of earth.
-This calculation indicates that we should be seeing about "one Venus worth" of light from each 3 square meters of sky above us.
-The sky should glow enough to make Venus difficult to see.
+This calculation indicates that we should be seeing about "one Venus worth" of light from

 It does not.

 The resolution of this contradiction is found in the special theory of relativity.
 When we observe a moving object which carries a clock, we see the clock running slow.
 If we could watch a muon coming down from the top of the atmosphere we would see it's "clock run slow."
-Two thirds of those muons will decay in about 2 microseconds, as measured on the muon clock.

 Since for us that clock runs slow, we observe many more muons surviving at the surface of the earth than we would have expected.
-Our estimate of one in 10 million being able to reach the earth is wrong, because we neglected the time dilation that is predicted by the theory of relativity.
+Our estimate of one in 10 million being able to reach the earth is

 In this way, the muon observations disagree with classical mechanics and agree with Einstein's special theory of relativity.

 Students or teachers who want to work with real muon detector data may contact Dr. Dooley at the Physics Department, Millersville University.
 Jwdooley@aol.com.